Kingdom of Essex

-The Kingdom of the East Saxons (Ēastseaxna rīce; Regnum Orientalium Saxonum), referred to as the Kingdom of Essex /ˈɛsɪks/, was one of the seven traditional kingdoms of the Anglo-Saxon Heptarchy.
+The Kingdom of the East Saxons, (Note: Ēastseaxna rīce; Regnum Orientalium Saxonum) referred to as the Kingdom of Essex (/ˈɛsɪks/), was an early medieval English kingdom, constituting one of the seven traditional kingdoms of the Anglo-Saxon period.
 (Note: The Latin name was used, for instance, by William of Malmesbury.)
 It was founded in the 6th century and covered the territory later occupied by the counties of Essex, Middlesex, much of Hertfordshire and (for a short while) west Kent.
 The last king of Essex was Sigered of Essex, who in 825 ceded the kingdom to Ecgberht, King of Wessex.

 Extent

 A map showing the outline of those parts now adjacent to the traditional county of Essex (in grey), but which historians postulate were part of the ancient Kingdom of Essex before becoming detached during the middle of the 8th century.

 The Kingdom of Essex was bounded to the north by the River Stour and the Kingdom of East Anglia, to the south by the River Thames and Kent, to the east lay the North Sea and to the west Mercia.
 The territory included the remains of two provincial Roman capitals, Colchester and London.

 The kingdom included the Middle Saxon Province, which included the area of the later County of Middlesex and most, if not all, of Hertfordshire Although the province is ever recorded only as part of the East Saxon Kingdom, charter evidence shows that it was not part of its core territory.
 In the core area, it granted charters freely, but further west, it did so while making reference to its Mercian overlords.
 At times, Essex was ruled jointly by co-Kings, and it thought that the Middle Saxon Province is likely to have been the domain of one of the co-kings.
 The links to Essex between Middlesex and parts of Hertfordshire were long reflected in the Diocese of London, re-established in 604 as the East Saxon see, and its boundaries continued to be based on the Kingdom of Essex until the nineteenth century.

 The East Saxons also had intermittent control of Surrey.
 For a brief period in the 8th century, the Kingdom of Essex controlled west Kent.

 The Diocese of London in 1714.
 The diocese had its roots in the East Saxon kingdom and was probably originally larger than shown here.

 The modern English county of Essex maintains the historic northern and the southern borders but covers only the territory east of the River Lea, the other parts being lost to neighbouring Mercia during the 8th century.

 In the Tribal Hidage it is listed as containing 7,000 hides.